 - No water quality test results posted by Waterdrop

-- A handful of owners said the instructions could be better
+- The instructions could be better

 Our Final Score: 6.5/10

 Does the Waterdrop faucet filter make water alkaline?
 No, it does not, but the good news is that it leaves beneficial alkaline minerals intact.
 This means that it doesn’t make your water acidic either.